mi3nts/iotSystemsGuide/dcRsyncPipeline.md

 A separate PDF document is provided with **login links and passwords**.

----

-## Example 1 – Running a Test Node

 1. **Log in** to the test node.
 2. **Open a new shell** and navigate to the GitHub repository folder: